Iron and Steel

 It is also possible to improve the qualities of pig iron by working the iron until its impurities separate into grains or flakes embedded in a matrix of nearly pure iron.
 This wrought iron is very ductile, but also quite soft.

 Most of the world’s great industrial powers of 1941 were nations that were blessed with iron ore in close proximity to coal fields.
 Britain, the first great industrial power, had both coal and iron ore within a few miles of each other in its Midlands region.
 This led to the growth of the industrial cities of Manchester and Birmingham.
 Germany likewise had coal and iron ore in close proximity in its Ruhr region, along with navigable waterways for transporting the raw materials to the refineries.
 The United States had vast coal fields in the Appalachians and huge iron ore deposits in Minnesota, with the Great Lakes and a network of canals and rivers forming a highway between the two.
-Production in the United States alone peaked at 80 million tons in 1945.

 Japan had no such advantage as it began its industrialization at the end of the 19th century.
-There are significant coal fields in Hokkaido and Kyushu, but these are not coking quality, and Japan has no large deposits of iron ore.
+There are significant coal fields in Hokkaido and Kyushu, but these are not coking quality, and Japan has no large deposits of high quality iron ore.
 Japan therefore sought iron ore and coking coal from overseas, as it still does today.

 Alloying Metals

-Most steels contain at least traces of alloying metals.
-Most U.S. steel manufacturers of 1941 used 20 to 40 pounds of manganese per ton of steel.
-The manganese removes residual sulfur and hardens the steel (especially in combination with silicon) and is nearly indispensable for producing high-quality steel from marginal ore.
 Nickel increases toughness and chromium hardens the steel; the combination of the two yields very hard, tough steel for armor plate.
 Stainless steels, with high resistance to corrosion, are also produced using nickel and chromium.
 Molybdenum can be used to increase the hardness of low-carbon steels, which is particularly useful for producing weldable steel and armor, though this technique was not fully developed until after the Pacific War.
 Vanadium increases both hardness and the resistance of steel to fatigue from repeated loading and unloading, but it is very expensive.
 Tungsten is used in high-temperature steels such as those used in machine tools and for turbocharger blades.

 In a pinch, unconventional alloying metals can replace the more conventional metals.
 For example, the Japanese sometimes used copper in place of nickel in armor plate, because Japan had very little access to nickel, while copper is one of the few metals that was mined in any quantity in the Japanese home islands.